BegripsamLab/tillganglighet-lth/README.md

 An e-commerce checkout page that simulates an online shopping cart experience.
 Users can view their order summary, modify quantities, add related products, and "complete" their purchase.

-**Focus areas**: Form accessibility, navigation flow, interactive elements, and live updates.
+**Focus areas**: Form accessibility, navigation flow, interactive elements and live updates.

 ### ☕ Coffee Shop

 A coffee shop website featuring a homepage and product pages.
 Users can browse the main site, navigate through different sections, and view product offerings in a business web presence.

-**Focus areas**: Content structure, navigation patterns, product displays, and overall site accessibility.
+**Focus areas**: Content structure, navigation patterns, dialogs, and overall site accessibility.

 ## 🚀 Getting Started